avivamunshi/RecipeGenerator/doc/Component Specification.md

 **What it does:** Maps user inputs from the Web App to the corresponding database entries and retrieves the corresponding webpage output.

 **Inputs:**
-User input from the Web App (e.g. dietary requirements, ingredients) Database with recipe information (e.g. recipe ingredients, preparation instructions)
+User input from the Web App (e.g. ingredients, image, url, instructions, title) Csv file of the collected url web links of 300 to 400 recipe links.

 **Outputs:**
-Webpage output containing the recipe that meets the user's input criteria (e.g. recipe name, ingredients, preparation instructions)
+Webpage output containing the recipe that meets the user's input criteria (e.g. recipe name, ingredients, preparation instructions) Returning a json file of a dictonary. to be use in the streamlit

 **Assumptions:**

 The database contains all necessary recipe information to satisfy user input criteria.
 The database can handle multiple user requests simultaneously.
 User input is sanitized and validated to prevent SQL injection and other security risks.
+The Github recipe_scrapers package takes the an individual url web link and extracts the information correctly

 # Specification for each component